Architectural mythology

-Architectural mythology means the symbolism of real-world architecture, as well as architecture described in mythological stories.
-In addition to language, a myth could be represented by a painting, a sculpture or a building.
-It is about the overall story of an architectural work, often revealed through art.
+Architectural mythology means the symbolism in real-world architecture, as well as the architecture described in mythological stories.
+In addition to language, a myth could be represented by a painting, a sculpture, or a building.
+It is about the overall story of an architectural work, often revealed through art.Mythology and symbolism has been a channel for architects to inject a deeper meaning for an indissoluble amount of time.
+The power of ancient myths and symbols is controlled to create a bridge between the past and the future.
+Mythology in architecture is a deliberate strategy, they try to design something timeless and universally relatable.
+The value of a built environment, therefore, is a conglomerate of its actual physical existence and the historical memories and myths people attach to it, bring to it, and project on it.

 Not all stories surrounding an architectural work incorporate a level of myth.
-These stories can also be well hidden to the casual viewer and are often built into the conceptual design of the architectural statement.
+These stories can also be well hidden from the casual viewer and are often built into the conceptual design of the architectural statement.